bbayo4/shopping-cart/README.md

 This is the set of core features that we expect to see implemented in a finished exercise.

-1. Build the 'REI Mastercard' section (within the green outlined part of the mockup).
+1. Build the ' Mastercard' section (within the green outlined part of the mockup).
 2. Build the 'Saved for later' section (also within the green outlined part on the mockup).
   * This section should render out a SavedItem component for each saved item.
   * If you wire up the data, there should be one saved item in the section.